beyefendi/wavded/README.md

 - In this course, we focus on logical vulnerabilities that many web scanners fail to detect.
 - We aim to discover a series of vulnerabilities that can only-together lead to system compromise.
 - We are learning how to exploit "chained vulnerabilities" to grant shell.
-- Basically, we focus on "authentication bypass" and then "remote code execution".
+- We are interested in "authentication bypass" and then "remote code execution".
 - We develop fully automated "single-click" exploitation scripts.
-- In principle, we perform blackbox analysis for identification of available functionalities .
+- In principle, we perform blackbox analysis for identification of available functionalities.
 - Then, we apply whitebox analysis for vulnerability discovery.

 ## Learning objectives